Eleven-Team-AI/Anti_duplicate/README.md

 ==============================
 ## Project description
 Service for search duplicate in companies names.
 Service use BERT tokenizer and search by cosinus distance.
-Our model expect that model use embindings
+IMPORTANT!
+Our model expect that in database for release exist only unique records for companies and one record match one company.
 ## Dataset description
 We use [Educaton Dataset](https://drive.google.com/file/d/1e9bdr7wcQX_YBudQcsKj-sMoIGxQOlK4/view?usp=sharing) for search duplicates.